andreluciani/sql-orm-examples/README.md

 3. Performance Tuning:
    - [ ]  Optimizing database schema and indexes.
    - [ ]  Caching strategies and query optimization.

-4. Integration with Frameworks:
-   - [ ]  Integrating ORMs with popular web frameworks.
-   - [ ]  Framework-specific tips and tricks.

 5. Troubleshooting and Debugging:
    - [ ]  Common issues with ORMs and SQL.